james-isbister/NeuralCoding/README.md

 # Analysis code for Tran et al (under review) ['Neocortical inhibitory interneuron subtypes display distinct responses to synchrony and rate of inputs'](https://www.biorxiv.org/content/10.1101/671248v3)

+Note: if you are unable to open Neural_Coding.ipynb in your browser, try opening in [Google Colab](https://colab.research.google.com/github/lyprince/NeuralCoding/blob/master/Neural_Coding.ipynb)

 This repository contains the analysis code for data published in Tran et al (2019).
 This code has been written in python 2.7, and has the following requirements:

 matplotlib == 2.1.2